micmejia/bible-dump/AMPC/Mark/Mark 10.md

-But Jesus said to them, Because of your hardness of heart [[^b]your condition of insensibility to the call of God] he wrote you this [^c]precept in your Law.
+But Jesus said to them, Because of your hardness of heart [your condition of insensibility to the call of God] he wrote you this precept in your Law.